molgenis/molgenis-ops-galaxy/armadillo1/README.md

 ### Note: [For developers, click here to start developing or testing.](https://github.com/molgenis/molgenis-ops-galaxy/blob/main/armadillo1/DEVELOPMENT.md)

-> ## Requirements
+> ## Requirements of the server
 >
 > Technical resources needed to run your cohort are here.
 You need a server / virtual machine (from now on VM) to deploy the
-> Armadillo.
+> Armadillo stack.
 The specifications of the VM are the following depending on the participant size of the cohort you are running.
 >
 > | Participants  | Memory (in GB) | Diskspace (in GB) | CPU cores |
 > | ------------- | -------------- | ----------------- | --------- |